Domestic Animal Management Plan

 The objectives of our Domestic Animal Management Plan are:

-- To protect the community and environment from nuisance dogs and cats
+- To protect the community and environment from nuisance dogs and cats; and

 Under the Domestic Animal Management Act (1994), Council must develop and implement a DAMP every four years.